mkhuda/docker-postgresql-multidatabase/README.md

 It will create 3 database for you `prod_db`, `dev_db`, and `test_db` within `postgres` User.

-In order to test psql, you can stop postgresql system by `sudo service postgresql stop` that uses PORT 5432.
+In order to test `psql` command, you can stop postgresql system by `sudo service postgresql stop` that uses PORT 5432.

 And then:
 > Show created database